 There are two features that must be present for a character to fall under the One Drop Rule:

 - The character's "other" ancestry should be distant — a grandparent at the most recent.

 - The character should be the target of bigotry/discrimination as a result of the "other" ancestry.

-- In Fullmetal Alchemist, Major Miles is one quarter Ishvalan from his maternal grandfather's side, and during the Ishvalan Civil War when Executive Order Number 3066 came down stripping any soldiers of Ishvalan ancestry of their commission and imprisoning them his superior officer Major General Olivier Armstrong disobeyed and kept him with her at Fort Briggs specifically because he offered that perspective.
-And despite only being a quarter Ishvalan Miles has the two most distinct physical markers of the ethnicity in his white hair and red eyes, the latter which he usually hides with tinted glasses.
+- In Fullmetal Alchemist, Major Miles is one-quarter Ishvalan from his maternal grandfather's side.
+During the Ishvalan Civil War, when Executive Order Number 3066 came down, stripping any soldiers of Ishvalan ancestry of their commission and imprisoning them, his superior officer Major General Olivier Armstrong disobeyed and kept him with her at Fort Briggs specifically because he offered that perspective.
+And despite only being a quarter Ishvalan, Miles has the two most distinct physical markers of the ethnicity in his white hair and red eyes, the latter of which he usually hides with tinted glasses.

 - A parodic inversion in Blazing Saddles.
 When the foreman of the railroad gang says he wants "a couple of niggers" to check for quicksand, Bart points out that his grandmother was Dutch and therefore he wasn't entirely Black.

 - Ellery Queen's The Roman Hat Mystery.
 The murder victim had turned blackmail into a career.
 Which secret drove one of his targets to kill him?
 The revelation that he had a distant Negro ancestor.

 (He) has just a drop in his veins — just a drop, but it would have been more than enough ....